owenmillwood/Process-Flow/README.md

 # Process-Flow
-C# Implementatiopn of a process flow with extensive unit testing.
+C# Implementation of a process flow with extensive unit testing.